Exactly How Hard Is An MBA?

 As you’re studying part-time, you’ll most likely be working alongside which could easily mean you are working and studying over 60 hours per week and this could be an exhausting timetable.
 If you are considering part-time courses you should ask yourself if you’re willing to do what it takes to do the course.
 This is because you will be juggling your work and family time, and quite possibly sacrificing your social life for at least two years.
 If you are still unsure, you should seek external advice prior to applying.

 Grades are typically something that schools do not like to discuss to avoid friction, competition and fear among the students.
 Typically you are awarded a pass, merit or distinction upon graduation or failure if you fail.
 We never recommend scraping through but it’s worth checking whether or not the business school show the grade marks so you know what you need to achieve.
-If by any chance you are struggling within the course or mentally you are overwhelmed, you could make your life easier by not striving to be at the top of the class and every project, but rather aim to do better in some rather than in everything.
+If by any chance you are struggling within the course or mentally you are overwhelmed, you could make your life easier by not striving to be at the top of the class and every project, but rather aiming to do better in some rather than in everything.

-You should however know that you are the only one that knows what your limit is and you should definitely seek help from the school’s counsellor or services that they offer to help you strive to do your very best in the course.
+You should however know that you are the only one who knows what your limit is and you should definitely seek help from the school’s counsellor or services that they offer to help you strive to do your very best in the course.